Vasovagal Reflex Quiz

 ✔︎ Treatment information etc.

-Vasovagal reflex is a sudden drop in heart rate and blood pressure leading to fainting.
-It could be triggered by stress, long periods of standing, heat exposure or the sight of blood or anything unpleasant.
+Vasovagal reflex is a sudden drop in heart rate and blood pressure that leads to fainting.
+It can be triggered by stress, long periods of standing, heat exposure, or the sight of blood or anything unpleasant.

-A doctor will first usually try to rule out more serious causes of fainting.
-Vasovagal reflex/ syncope usually requires no further treatment.
-Avoiding triggers and adequate hydration can help.
-In rare cases, pacemaker may be required.
+A doctor will usually first try to rule out more serious causes of fainting.
+Vasovagal reflex/syncope typically requires no further treatment.
+Avoiding triggers and staying hydrated can help.
+In rare cases, a pacemaker may be required.

 Cai W, Kang H, Hai T. Vasovagal reflex emergency caused by Riedel's thyroiditis: A case report and review of the literature.
 Asian J Surg.
 2016 Jan;39(1):41-4. doi: 10.1016/j.asjsur.2013.01.008.
 Epub 2013 May 3.
 PMID: 23644007.